marienahapetian/forms-contact/readme.txt

 * User submission field of the Form Builder provides the ID of the submitter, user browser, user country,the submission date, form submitters IP address and the all form fields
 * With the Form your website becomes more professional and attractive
+* Front-End Submissions allow to add submissions on front end in 2 beautiful views.

 Here is the list of most important features, that you may find in our Forms plugin